JuliaSMLM/SMLMBaGoL.jl/README.md

 by placeholders with a meaningful size (e.g., fields like `bg` and `σ_bg`, which may not be available, should be set to something like `smld.bg = zeros(Float64, length(smld.framenum))` and `σ_bg = fill(Inf64, length(smld.framenum))`).

-BaGoL can be run on the fully populated `smld::SMLMData.SMLD2D` with default parameters.
-The method will run the hierarchical BaGoL algorithm, which also explores the distribution of blinks per
+The hierarchical BaGoL algorithm (which also explores the distribution of blinks per emitter) can be run on the fully populated `smld::SMLMData.SMLD2D` using default parameters as follows:
 ```
-smld_MAPN, posterior_im, params = SMLMBaGoL.perform_BaGoL_analysis(smld)
+smld_MAPN, posterior_im, params = SMLMBaGoL.perform_BaGoL_analysis(smld, SMLMBaGoL.HBParams2D())
 ```

+The output `smld_MAPN` is a (partially populated) SMLMData.SMLD2D structure populated with the Maximum A Posteriori Number of emitters (MAPN) emitter positions.
 The output `posterior_im` is the posterior distribution of emitter positions explored by the algorithm stored as a matrix (which sums to 1.0, i.e., `sum(posterior_im)==1.0`).
 The output `params` is a structure packaging the user-accessible parameters used for future reference.

 For extended uses, see documentation.

 ## Citation
 https://doi.org/10.1101/752287